Campus Community Garden

 Garden

-Plots for the 2024 gardening season
+Plots for the 2026 Gardening Season

-• Attend orientation and complete a safety waiver.
+4. Attend orientation and sign the waiver.

 Note: Plot rental priority is given to UCalgary students, faculty, staff and alumni.
+Availability is limited and allocated on a first-come, first-served basis from currently open plots.

 Garden